rakshitraj/webdev/README.md

 # Web Development using Flask
 ## What is Flask?
 Flask is a light-weight framework with a built-in server that will allow us to turn our Python scripts into web pages and web apps.
-To say that another way, Flask allows us to make websites with Python.
+Simply put, Flask allows us to make websites with Python.

 ## Let's see if Flask is installed
 If you used Anaconda to install Python then you should have Flask installed already.